- Photo Glitch Basics: What You Need to Know

 4. How to Create a Wavy Glitch Distortion

 The next part of this distortion effect is to create that wavy glitch.
 You may have seen these before if you've ventured off into the naughty channels as a kid, but these glitches make the image appear as though it's moving in liquid.

 To do this, we'll need the Wave Filter.
 First, Merge the original stock layer together with the copy that has all the glitches.
-Then Control-J to create a duplicate to create the wavy distortion on.
+Then Control-J to make a duplicate to create the wavy distortion on.

 With the copy selected, create several more large selections with the Rectangular Marquee Tool (M) just like before.
 Keep in mind that I'm trying to frame the face of the subject, so don't select any parts directly in the center.

 Now go to Filter > Distort > Wave, adjusting the settings as follows to create a wavy effect on only the selections.

 With this particular effect, the settings above may or may not work for your photo.
 So it's important to experiment and adjust the settings on your own to achieve the look you desire.

 Continue this process of making selections first before applying the Wave Filter.
 You'll need to change the settings each time to vary the effect on the photo.